hongyuanjia/rdyncall/README.md

 The package ships one maintained DynPort example, `inst/dynports/SDL3.dynport`, generated from SDL3 headers with [`porter`](https://github.com/hongyuanjia/porter).
-See the generated-binding articles for how to regenerate the metadata, load it with `dynport()`, and run a non-GUI SDL3 smoke test.
+See the generated-binding articles for how to create DynPort metadata for a C library, load it with `dynport()`, and run a non-GUI SDL3 smoke test.

 ## Demos